Witches of Scotland

-Witches of Scotland was a campaign for legal pardons and historic justice for the people, primarily women, convicted of witchcraft and executed in Scotland between 1563 and 1736.
-A pardon and an apology was made on 8 March 2022.
-The aim was also to establish a national memorial for the convicted from the Scottish parliament.
+Witches of Scotland is a campaign for legal pardons and historic justice for the people, primarily women, convicted of witchcraft and executed in Scotland between 1563 and 1736.
+A formal apology was made on 8 March 2022.
+The campaign also aims to establish a national memorial for the convicted from the Scottish parliament.

-Led by Claire Mitchell QC and writer Zoe Venditozzi, the campaign was launched on International Women's Day in 2020, and gained significant media coverage in 2021.
+Led by Claire Mitchell KC and writer Zoe Venditozzi, the campaign was launched on International Women's Day in 2020, and gained significant media coverage in 2021.
 The podcasts published by the campaign include contributions from Carolyn Jess Cooke, Sara Sheridan, Julia Campanelli, Julian Goodare and Alice Tarbuck.

 Historical background

 In Scotland the Witchcraft Act remained in law till 1736.
 Witchcraft was a capital crime and punished by strangulation and burning at the stake.
 Claire Mitchell QC provides evidence that Scotland executed five times as many people per capita as anywhere else in Europe.
 An estimated 3837 people were accused, 2558 of whom were killed.
 84% of the convicted were women.

 The campaign website describes King James the VI of Scotland's involvement in what they describe as "Scotland's satanic panic".
 James considered himself an expert in witchcraft and wrote Daemonologie.